 Here's another common reason to have a team meeting.
 Projects!

 This staff meeting agenda template is a check-in meeting agenda built for project teams who meet on a regular or semi-regular basis.

-Below, you’ll find the same team meeting agenda template except now it’s filled out.
+Below, you’ll find the same project meeting agenda template as above, except now it’s filled out.
 This example should give you a more concrete idea of what a good team meeting agenda looks like.

 With that said, in some cases, other agenda templates may work better for your purposes.
 For that reason, we have several staff and team meeting agenda templates for you to choose from on our Team Agenda Templates page.